Law

 • The Center for Comparative Constitutional and Political Studies and Research (CERCOP)

-• The Institute of European Human Rights Law (IDEDH)
+• The Institute for European Human Rights Law (IDEDH)

 • The Private Law Laboratory